Skip to main content

 • Facilitate and coordinate the ordering of operational resources.

-• Establish a common operating picture with OSC and assigned personnel.
+• Establish and communicate a common operating picture with supervisors and subordinates.

 • Facilitate operational briefings.

-• Distribute IAPs and other relevant plans, maps, and local area information.
+• Ensure distribution of IAPs and other relevant plans, maps, and local area information.

-• Establish organization structure, reporting procedures, and chain of command of assigned resources.
+• Establish organizational structure, reporting procedures, and chain of command of assigned resources.

 • Establish and communicate objectives, priorities, work assignments, and performance expectations.

-• Identify, analyze, and use relevant situational information to make more informed decisions and take appropriate actions.
+• Identify, analyze, and use relevant situational information and take appropriate actions.

 • Ensure IAP objectives and performance standards are met.